Last Updated on March 21, 2023 by Jim Ferri

 If you’re going to take advantage of all the things to do in the city you’ll first need to know how to get to the city from Prague Airport.
 Thankfully, it’s relatively easy.

 The international arrival airport is Václav Havel Airport Prague.
 Formerly Prague Ruzyně International Airport, which is why you still see signs with that name, it’s located about seven miles (12 km) outside the city.
 Taxis to central Prague are CZK 450-500 ($20.50 – 22.75).

 An Airport Express bus runs every 30 minutes between the airport and the city’s central train station, which is on line C of the metro.
-Cost is CZK 60 ($2.73) each way.
+Cost is CZK 60 ($2.73) per adult each way.
 There is also a local bus making multiple stops for CZK 32 ($1.45).
 There’s an additional charge on the local bus for pieces of luggage larger than 10 in x 18 in x 28 in.
-You can buy your ticket at the Prague Info both in the terminal or on the bus.
+You can buy your ticket at the Visitor’s Center in the airport arrival hall or directly on the bus.

 Note that short-term tickets, noted above in Public Transportation, can also be used for traveling from and to the Prague airport on buses 119 and 100 but are not valid on Airport Express buses connecting the airport with the main train station.

 You can purchase short-term tickets from the yellow ticket vending machines (also in English), at ticket offices located in many metro stations, at Tabák/Trafika stores, at newsstands, and in tourist information centers.